Arcadia (Ramona Lisa album)

 In September 2014 Arcadia was made available for free via a partnership with BitTorrent.
-An EP called Dominic was released on September 9, 2014, featuring an English and French version of the title track as well as new song "Waking in the Cemetery" and a cover of Psychic TV's "The Orchids".
+An EP called Dominic was released on September 9, 2014, featuring an English and French version of the title track as well as new song "Walking in the Cemetery" and a cover of Psychic TV's "The Orchids".
 An acoustic EP called Piano Versions was released on March 3, 2015.

 Background

 Caroline Polachek began performing sets under the moniker Ramona Lisa in 2013, a name originating from her Facebook profile.
 Of the name, Polachek said "Ramona Lisa is a format; she’s not a person, she’s more like a genre or maybe more like a screenplay.
 It’s like a set of images, motifs and shapes that kind of all work together for me."
 Polachek began writing the album during an artistic residency at the Villa Medici in Rome, Italy.
 In an interview with Pitchfork, she described how her time in Rome inspired the sounds of Arcadia, stating: "When I was looking out the window in Rome, I wanted this type of electronic music to feel as organic as what I was seeing.
 I don't think any of the tools that I'm using are particularly new—a lot of the MIDI instruments have been around for 15 years—but the compositions make them sound less electronic, more mysterious."
 The record was made entirely on Polachek's laptop without instruments or external microphones, except to capture field recordings of the sounds she heard in her surroundings.
 She sang vocals directly into her computer's built in microphone, making use of hotel closets, quiet airport gates, and spare dressing rooms while on tour with dream pop band Chairlift.
 The album artwork was shot by New York photographer Tim Barber.